LoopringSecondary/loopring.io.website/markdown/dex_fees_en.md

 - [5] The fee is temporarily waived.

 Many of the above fee settings depends on the price of Ether.
 Loopring will adjust fee parameters if necessary.

+### Maker Rebates

+Maker orders will receive 0.02% trading volume as rebate.

 ### Affiliate Rewards